 Local Generation Sources

-Community Solar Farm I: The first community solar farm in Northern Colorado was constructed at PVREA's headquarters in August 2012.
+Highlands Community Solar Farm: The first community solar farm in Northern Colorado was constructed at PVREA's headquarters in August 2012.
 It encompasses 494 solar panels generating 203,000 kWh per year.
 PVREA members purchase output from the array.

-Community Solar Farm II: PVREA's second solar farm is four times larger and generates more than 1.1 million kWh per year.
+Willox Solar Farm: PVREA's second solar farm is four times larger and generates more than 1.1 million kWh per year.
 PVREA members purchase output from the array.

 Carter Lake Hydropower Facility: As the result of a power purchase agreement between the Northern Colorado Water Conservancy District and Poudre Valley Rural Electric Association, Northern Water has constructed a $6 million hydropower facility at Carter Lake west of Loveland.
 The water that is released from the reservoir spins two turbines to create electricity.
 The result is 7 million to 10 million kilowatt-hours of electricity annually, or enough to power about 1,000 homes.

-Skylark I, Skylark II and Valley View Solar Facilities: These solar facilities generate 10-megawatts of renewable generation locally to PVREA members, and is one of the first facilities of its kind in Northern Colorado.
-The facilities produce electricity from nearly 120,000 solar panels, enough to power nearly 2,460 PVREA households.
+Valley View Solar Facility: This solar facilities generates 4-megawatts of renewable generation locally to PVREA members.
+The facility produce electricity from over 48,000 solar panels, enough to power nearly 1,250 Colorado households annually.

 Tri-State G&T's Renewable Energy